skogseth/jardin/iterator-intuition.md

   fn next(&mut self) -> Option<Self::Item>;
 }
 ```

 (there are more methods as I am sure you now, we're getting there).

 Most are probably familiar with this, but it's worth noting and thinking about the exact concept that this trait is encapsulating, because it's quite limited.
 It only encapsulates the notion of "something that _may_ yield something when asked to".
-This is very different from, for example, C++'s iterators, as they are better described as "something that you can iterate through willy nilly".
+This is very different from, for example, C++'s iterators, as they are better described as "something that you can move within".
 C++'s iterators are more powerful in some ways, being able to implement many algorithms that are far beyond the scope of Rust's iterator trait, but they suffer in other ways.
-They can't express things that may yield things only once, or iterators that can only be iterated over one way.
+They are known for being notoriously difficult to implement.
+They also can't express things that may yield things only once, or iterators that can only be iterated over one way.

 ## The basics